-Failure to Qualify
+Failure to Qualify.
 If we fail to qualify as a REIT in any taxable year and the relief provisions provided in the Code do not apply, we will be subject to federal income tax, including any applicable alternative minimum tax, on our taxable income in that taxable year and all subsequent taxable years at the regular corporate income tax rates.
-We will not be allowed to deduct distributions to stockholders in these years, nor will the Code require us to make distributions.
+We will not be allowed to deduct distributions to shareholders in these years, nor will the Code require us to make distributions.
+In such event, we will not be allowed to designate any distributions as capital gains dividends, and you will not receive any share of our tax preference items.
+In addition, distributions to most domestic noncorporate shareholders, to the extent of our current and accumulated earnings and profits, would generally be taxable at capital gains tax rates.
+Subject to certain limitations of the federal income tax laws, domestic corporate shareholders might be eligible for the dividends received deduction.
 Further, unless entitled to the relief provisions of the Code, we also will be barred from re-electing REIT status for the four taxable years following the year in which we fail to qualify.
 We intend to monitor on an ongoing basis our compliance with the REIT requirements described above.
 To maintain our REIT status, we will be required to limit the types of assets that we might otherwise acquire, or hold some assets at times when we might otherwise have determined that the sale or other disposition of these assets would have been more prudent.